jdonaldson/Parsnip.tmbundle/README.md

 `>/(\w+)/`
 *I thought it looked a bit like a [parsnip](http://en.wikipedia.org/wiki/Parsnip)... you may have to use your imagination a little.*

 The bundle works by looking for a parsnip in a document or selected text.
+The parsnip must be the only characters on the line.
 You type the parsnip directly into your document:

 	>/(\w)/
 	x x